TarcanGul/cavey/src/controllers/SystemPrompt.md

 - Don't exceed two fraction digits in your number generation.
 - Your response must be parsable as a json, don't put any other texts or preambles.
 - Keep the length of the name not more than 10 characters.
+- Don't do all zeros for the effect coefficients.

 ## Examples